 Are you familiar with the KonMari method?
 It was created by Marie Kondo, author of the hit book The Life-Changing Magic of Tidying Up.
-It’s gained fame and fans worldwide since 2014 – and it’s inspired many parents to try their hand at some KonMari for families, too.
+It’s gained fame and fans worldwide since 2014 – and more recently with the 2019 Netflix series Tidying Up with Marie Kondo.
+It’s all inspiring parents to try their hand at some KonMari for families, too.

 After all, with her business and books, this Japanese organizing consultant has helped people all over the globe simplify and organize their homes.
 Kondo also encourages people only to keep things that “speak to their heart” or “spark joy” in their lives.
 (Spark Joy is actually the title of her 2016 follow-up book – and there’s a manga version, too.)